mooreds/docs-1/get-started/quickstart.md

 }
 ```

+- Click the **Commit** button to commit the code

+## Configuring your production user
-Now, commit the code, and try it out: visit the app's user configuration page to connect Slack as an application user.
-Anyone in your Slack workspace can visit this page to connect their own Google Calendar and customize their experience.
+- Go to **Users &gt; User Configuration** to get the URL for your hosted user configuration page (e.g. https://calendar_bot-a1vud.transposit.io).
+Anyone in your Slack workspace can visit this page to configure their slack user to use this slash command.

-Test things out in Slack by running the `/calendar` slash command again.
+- Login with your slack account
+- Connect your Google Calendar

+## Use it in Slack
+- Go to Slack and run `/calendar`.
+You should now see a list of your day's events

 ## What's next
 There's a lot you can do with Transposit’s powerful relational engine; imagine connecting in APIs from JIRA, AWS, GitHub, Airtable and more.

 Check out other [sample apps](https://www.transposit.com/apps/) and [documentation](https://www.transposit.com/docs/) to learn more, including: